 Newport News is prepared for a bright economic future in the 21st century, and its economy has a diverse mix of office and manufacturing industries, tourism, agriculture, transportation, education, health care, and more.
 The Newport News economy, anchored by its shipbuilding, is the turbine that drives the regional economy of the Virginia Peninsula.

-Newport News attracts a lot of new people, and it's easy for companies to mix pleasure with business.
-Newport News is home to a range of technologies -focused business sectors such as aviation, information technology, healthcare, education, manufacturing, tourism, agriculture, transportation, education services and more, all supported by a diverse mix of office and manufacturing, as well as tourism and entertainment industries.
+Newport News attracts a lot of new people — from residents to tourists — and it's easy to see why.
+The city is home to a range of technology-focused business sectors such as aviation, information technology, health care, education, manufacturing, tourism, agriculture, transportation, and more, all supported by a diverse mix of office and manufacturing, as well as tourism and entertainment industries.

-Newport News has many public transport options, including a well-developed network of buses, light rail and light rail.
-The waterways around Newport are perfect for warm summer weather and offer easy access to the city's many beaches, parks, restaurants and shops.
+Newport News has many public transport options, including a well-developed network of buses and light rail.
+The waterways around Newport are perfect for warm summer weather and offer easy access to the city's many beaches, parks, restaurants, and shops.

 The city experienced significant growth in the second half of the 20th century, and although the rate of growth has slowed somewhat, many people still move here.
-The median home value in this city is slightly below the national average, making it easy to find enough affordable -friendly - options.
+The median home value in the city is slightly below the national average, making it easy to find affordable, friendly-friendly options.